tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "You're crazy, then."
 Toby noted.

-"Like you fuckin' know, demon-eater."
+"Like you fuckin' know, devil-eater."

 "Funny.
 What's the toy?"